cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: 'Preliminary Early Adopter price is only $2950 each!
-Pics available upon request.'
+        text: 'Preliminary Early Adopter price is only $2950 each!  ' -
-  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Shipped in either single larger double-box or pair of ultra-rugged Pelican-clones ($100 sh upcharge).'
+        text: 'Shipped in either single larger double-box or pair of ultra-rugged Pelican-clones ($100 sh upcharge).
+Simple 14AWG copper AC cables are provided, but performance is clearly improved with AgPur PC12 solid pure silver cables.
+Please enquire for special pricing if ordered with AgPur ICs, Speaker or PCs.'
 gallery:
   -
     id: lxtyo0vk